why-agency/why-test-app/README.md

 **Bonus 2**: Clicking on a cat card triggers the overlay, displaying additional information about the selected breed.

 ## Expected outcome
 Please submit a PR with your implementation of the Cat grid.
 We'd expect a working deployment that we can preview in Vercel.

+Since we don't want to steal too much of your time, **please don't spend more than 4h on the task** and try to complete as much as possible. **It's not necessarily expected that everything is completed**

 Thank you so much for taking the time to complete this task 🙏 If you have any question, please do not hesitate to reach out.